-He holds a Master of Research in Economics from University of Essex (UK), MBA in Finance from University of Lincolnshire & Humberside (U.K), Master of Science from Colorado School of Mines (U.S.A), and Bachelor's Degree in Electronics and Communications from Sultan Qaboos University.
+He Holds a Master of Research in Economics from University of Essex (UK), MBA in Finance from University of Lincolnshire & Humberside (U.K), Master of Science from Colorado School of Mines (U.S.A), and Bachelor's Degree in Electronics and Communications from Sultan Qaboos University.

-He held positions of Chief Executive Officer of Oman Investment & Finance Co.
-SAOG, General Manager of Damac Holding U.A.E, Group General Manager of Premier Logistics Group LLC, General Manager of Truck Oman LLC, and a Petroleum Engineer post in Petroleum Development Oman (PDO).
+Previously, he held many senior positions such as Chief Executive Officer of Oman Investment & Finance Co.
+SAOG, General Manager of Damac Holding in U.A.E, Group General Manager of Premier Logistics Group LLC, General Manager of Truck Oman LLC, and a Petroleum Engineer post in Petroleum Development Oman (PDO).